epsylon/goldbach/README.md

 #### License:

- Collatz is released under the GPLv3.
+ Goldbach is released under the GPLv3.

 #### Contact: